openclarity/vmclarity/README.md

 Join [VMClarity's Slack channel](https://outshift.slack.com/messages/vmclarity) to hear about the latest announcements and upcoming activities.
 We would love to get your feedback!

-VMClarity is now part of the [Openclarity platform](https://openclarity.io).
+VMClarity is the tool responsible for VM Security in the [OpenClarity platform](https://openclarity.io).

 # Table of Contents<!-- omit in toc -->